 If the fern is in too-moist soil, it can show signs of fungal issues or root rot.
 Avoid this by ensuring that the soil is well-draining.

 Even when grown in an area sheltered from bright sunlight, Japanese painted ferns lose some color once spring yields to summer (the fronds become greener).
 It is also natural for some fronds to brown up and die over time; cut off such dead fronds when you see them, for aesthetic purposes.
 Browning can also be the result of a lack of water; to help keep the soil from drying out, apply a mulch around the plants.

-Some other shade plants that make excellent companions for Japanese painted fern include:
+Some other shade-loving plants like Japanese painted fern include:

 - Coral bells (Heuchera sanguinea): Varieties with burgundy leaves combine especially well with Japanese painted fern.